WejdanMjd/neural-estimators-for-sst/README.md

 Spatial covariance is modeled using a Matérn kernel (ν = 1.5), while temporal evolution follows an autoregressive process.

-To facilitate exchangeable learning with DeepSet-based neural architectures, first-order temporal differencing is applied prior to inference.
+To reduce temporal dependence and support permutation-invariant aggregation with DeepSet-based neural architectures, first-order temporal differencing is applied prior to inference.

 ---